 Seafoam Palace presents a workshop for fossil hunters, botany lovers and collectors of rocks and trinkets.
 Whether found on your last expedition to Mazaghan or an archaeological dig in your own backyard, your souvenirs and prehistoric evidence can easily be displayed with supplies found around your house.
 In this two-hour class, you will learn how to arrange, label and create a box for your collection with glass, cardboard, fabric, tape and glue.

-Our workshop is taught by artist Kim Couchot in Jefferson Chalmers, Detroit (exact address TBA).
+Our workshop is taught by artist Kim Couchot and hosted by the lovely Coffee and (___) in Jefferson Chalmers, with snacks and drinks available for purchase.
 Please pre-register since space is limited.

 Suggested donation $10-20.
 Tickets of all prices available.